btcpayserver/btcpayserver-doc/Altcoins.md

 Altcoins are maintained by their respective communities.

-For more information, check [Altcoin FAQ page](FAQ/FAQ-Altcoin.md).
+For more information, check the [Altcoin FAQ page](FAQ/FAQ-Altcoin.md).

 ## How can I add an altcoin to BTCPayServer?